Benbrechter/Text-Editor/README.md

   npm i

   ## Contributing guidelines
-  fork the main parank and npm i
+  fork the main project and npm i

   ## License
  This project is licensed under the MIT License.